barreiros/VibeWhisper/memory-bank/progress.md

   - **Transcription Prompt:** Thorough testing of the transcription prompt feature.
 Verify it's passed to the API and influences results.
 Test with empty and non-empty prompts.
   - **Input Language:** Thorough testing of the input language feature across different languages and "Auto-Detect".
 Verify accuracy and edge cases.
   - **Transcription Window Focus:** Verify that the transcription window consistently appears without stealing focus from the active application.
-  - **3D Cube Visual:** Test the transcription window's 3D cube rendering.
-Check for visual glitches, performance impact (CPU/GPU usage), and correct appearance on a transparent background.
+  - **3D Cube Volume Reactivity:** Thoroughly test the transcription window's 3D cube rendering and volume reactivity:
+  - Verify the cube's opacity changes dynamically with microphone input volume.
+  - Check the sensitivity and range of the opacity change (adjust `maxExpectedRms` in `AudioRecorder.js` if needed).
+  - Ensure the cube color remains red.
+  - Check for visual glitches or performance impact (CPU/GPU usage).
+  - Evaluate the **slower, more progressive** smoothness of the **opacity and scale** transitions (`lerpFactor` is now `0.1`).
 - **Transcription Window Closure:** Consider adding a manual close button or mechanism to the transcription window (`transcription.html`) as it currently stays open.
 - **Error Handling:** Continue improving error handling and user feedback (e.g., clearer messages for API errors, SoX not found, paste failures).
 - **Microphone List:** Ensure dynamic population of the microphone list is robust.